Trump seeks to project global power through energy exports

 Earlier this month, Cheniere Energy Inc (LNG.A) delivered the first U.S. cargoes of LNG to Poland and the Netherlands.

-The Energy Department on Thursday approved additional LNG exports from the Lake Charles project in Louisiana, which is under construction.
+The Energy Department on Thursday approved additional LNG exports from the Lake Charles project in Louisiana, which is under development.

 Trump announced plans to offer coal exports to Ukraine, as well as lift restrictions on U.S. lending for coal projects overseas.